How Often Should You Water Indoor Plants

 —04

-Monitor your Indoor Temperature.
+Monitor Your Indoor Temperature

+The hotter the temperature, the more your indoor plants will use and need water.
+Air conditioning in the summertime and heat during the winter should be considered.
 When you turn up the heat, the air will become drier, and the plants will require more water.
 Please note: If the temperature is too hot, the plant can be damaged.

 —05

-The Level of Humidity Affects How Often you Water your Plants.
+The Level Of Humidity Affects How Often You Water Your Plants

 The only way to get consistent moisture for plants that require high humidity is a humidifier.